FAU-LAP/NOMAD-CAMELS/README.md

 ### 1.5.2
 Fixes:
-- fixed a bug where in some Qt versions the window could not be loaded anymore
+- fixed a bug where in some Qt versions the window could not be loaded anymore by changing requirement of PySide6

 ### 1.5.1
 Features: